HOME

 More details on the differences between Sauna and CFD programs are given here.

 Can AutoCAD files be imported?
-Can Pro-Engineer files be imported?
+Can SolidWorks files be imported?

 On the other hand, CAD models frequently lack the necessary properties such as thermal conductivity, specific heat and emissivity.
 This is particularly true for circuit boards.